 Students will grapple with these aspects of social policy in both classroom situations and the real world.
 You will learn to write and think sociologically using essays, reports, oral group work, posters, debates and new social media.

 A major in Social Policy requires at least 36 credit senior points, including at least 18 credit points of core 2000-level units of study and 6 credit points from core 3000-level units of study.

 The units of study for the major can be found in the Table A unit of study table for Social Policy.
 The table shows units of study on offer in the current handbook year.
 You can find information regarding a full list of units of study available to the major on the departmental website.

 You complete two junior units of study: SCLG1001 Introduction to Sociology 1 and SCLG1002 Introduction to Sociology 2.
 In these units you will learn about:

-- Key topics of analysis (class, gender, race, globalisation etc)
+- key topics of analysis, such as class, gender, race, globalisation etc.

 Senior units of study (2000 and 3000 level)

 You complete 18 credit points of core senior intermediate (2000-level) units of study: